andrechristikan/ack-nestjs-boilerplate-docs/features/logger.md

 > Store as global module

-`DebuggerModule` is like `console.log` but can write into files. `DebuggerModule` have 3 difference level
+`DebuggerModule` is similar to `console.log` but can write into files. `DebuggerModule` have 3 different level

-1. Info : will write into console, and write into `/logs/system/default/*`.
+1. Info : will write to console, and write into `/logs/system/default/*`.
 2. Debugger: will write into `/logs/system/debug/*`.
 3. Error: will write into `/logs/system/log/*`

 ### Usage

-In every where of the module (service, controller, pipe, etc).
+Everywhere in the module (service, controller, pipe, etc).

 ```typescript
 @Controller({